 By Jon Tatting

-Bonnie Carlson beat the nerves that tried to shake her by finishing the Cadet Moms Inaugural 5k Run on Aug.
-25 at the United States Military Academy at West Point.
-Accompanying was her 21-year-old son Houston Carlson, a West Point cadet and 2010 graduate of Rush City High School.
+Carlson, of Rush City, is training for the Cadet Moms Inaugural 5k Run on Saturday, Aug.
+25 at the United States Military Academy at West Point, New York.
+She plans to run with her 21-year-old son Houston, a cadet at West Point and graduate of Rush City High School.

-It was a good day for Carlson and the other 80 or so West Point moms who helped raise money for Fisher House, an organization that provides housing for families of service men and women during recovery and treatment at military hospitals nationwide.
+Also expected are around 80 other West Point moms to help raise funds for Fisher House — a private organization that provides housing for families of service men and women during recovery and treatment at military hospitals nationwide.

 "Holidays, birthdays & anniversaries have been celebrated with tears and smiles with people who truly understand what the other person is experiencing."